 - Psychiatrists are medical doctors that are licensed to prescribe medications to help depression and anxiety, along with several mental disorders.

 Adding the impact this disorder has on a person’s mental and emotional state can seriously damage their quality of life.
 Recognizing when the pain is not just physical is difficult.
 Therefore setting up a telemedicine/video conference with a mental health professional could help in dealing with the mental stresses that come with fibromyalgia.
 Even for those that don’t require medication seeing a mental health professional can be highly beneficial.

 You can openly talk about experiences having to do with fibromyalgia, how it affects your family, etc,� which is therapeutic in itself.
 Do not hesitate to seek the help of a mental health professional.
 The focus is to help you feel better, become educated on ways to help yourself and improved quality of life.

 Peripheral Neuropathy Causes & Symptoms

-The information herein on "Mental Health Professionals Can Help with Fibromyalgia" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Mental Health Professionals Can Help with Fibromyalgia" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.